Le Plat Pays: In popular culture

-The success encountered in Paris by his Swiss mentor friend Jean Villard' "La Venoge", about an unknown little river, inspired and encouraged him to write the song.
+The success encountered in Paris by his Swiss mentor friend Jean Villard' "La Venoge", about a little-known Swiss river located entirely within the canton Vaud, inspired and encouraged him to write the song.

 Valencian singer Ovidi Montllor wrote a largely modified version, "El Meu Poble Alcoi" ("My Hometown Alcoi"), which he dedicated to the city where he was born and grown up.

 The song was also referenced in the original French-language version of Asterix in Belgium, where the Belgian leader tells Asterix, Obelix and Vitalstatistix that "in his flat country oppidums are the only mountains."

 The Italian singer and author Herbert Pagani wrote and interpreted a cover titled "La Lombardia".